Claire Keegan: Early life and education

 Claire Keegan was born in 1968, and raised on a farm as one of a large family in County Wicklow, Ireland.

 She travelled to New Orleans, Louisiana, United States, when she was 17 and studied English and political science at Loyola University.
-She returned to Ireland in 1992, and later lived for a year in Cardiff, Wales.
-There she undertook an MA in creative writing and taught undergraduates at the University of Wales.
+She returned to Ireland in 1992, working part-time in a library.
+She later studied for a master's in creative writing at Cardiff University.
 She subsequently received an M. Phil at Trinity College Dublin.

 Career

 Keegan's first collection of short stories, Antarctica (1999), won the Rooney Prize for Irish Literature and the William Trevor Prize.

 Her second collection of short stories, Walk the Blue Fields, was published in 2007.
 Keegan's 'long, short story' "Foster" won the 2009 Davy Byrnes Short Story Award.
 "Foster" appeared in the 15 February 2010 issue of The New Yorker and was included in The Best American Short Stories 2011.
 It was later published by Faber and Faber in a longer form.
 "Foster" is now included as a text for the Irish Leaving Certificate.
 It was adapted for film by writer/director Colm Bairéad as An Cailín Ciúin (The Quiet Girl; 2022), and was nominated in 2023 for the Academy Award for Best International Feature Film.

 In late 2021, Keegan published a novella, Small Things Like These, set in Ireland in the mid-1980s.
 It was shortlisted for the 2022 Booker Prize.
 The film adaptation, starring Cillian Murphy, Emily Watson, and Eileen Walsh, had its world premiere at the 74th Berlin International Film Festival on 15 February 2024.
+In 2024, Oprah Winfrey selected the novel as the 109th choice in her Book Club.

 In February 2022 the story So Late in the Day was published in The New Yorker, and was released in a hardback edition in 2023 by Faber.